Skip to main content

 Attribution Flow

 Rako attributes a conversion when an agent recommendation carries AAP context into the merchant checkout or conversion flow.
-The production model is deliberately boring infrastructure:
+The model is deliberately boring infrastructure:

 search → recommend → checkout → convert → settle